dtcenter/MET/docs/Users_Guide/config_options.rst

 When computing partial sums and continuous statistics, the weights are first normalized by dividing by the sum of the weights for the current masking region.

-When computing contingency tables and deriving statistics, each cell contains the sum of the weights of the matching grid points rather than the integer count of those grid points.
+When computing contingency tables and deriving statistics, each contingency table cell contains the sum of the weights of the matching grid points rather than the integer count of those grid points.
 Statistics are derived using these sums of weights rather than the raw counts.

-When no grid weighting is requested (**NONE**), contingency tables are populated using a default constant weightand the corresponding cells are written to the output as integer counts.
+When no grid weighting is requested (**NONE**), contingency tables are populated using a default constant weight of 1.0 and the corresponding cells are written to the output as integer counts for consistency with earlier versions of MET.

 .. note::

   The FHO line type is not compatible with grid weighting.
-If requested with grid weighting, Grid-Stat prints a warning message and automatically disables the FHO line type.
+If requested with grid weighting enabled, Grid-Stat prints a warning message and automatically disables the FHO line type.
 Users are advised to request the CTC line type instead.

 .. code-block:: none